 Can Employment Reduce Lawlessness and Rebellion?
 A Field Experiment with High-Risk Men in a Fragile State

 Columbia University - School of International & Public Affairs (SIPA); Columbia University - Department of Political Science; National Bureau of Economic Research (NBER); Centre for Economic Policy Research (CEPR); Bureau for Research and Economic Analysis of Development (BREAD); Center for Global Development; Innovations for Poverty Action; Massachusetts Institute of Technology (MIT) - Abdul Latif Jameel Poverty Action Lab (J-PAL)

 International Rescue Committee

 Number of Pages in PDF File: 85

-Keywords: employment, crime, training, agriculture, conflict, field experiment, Africa, Liberia
+Keywords: post-conflict, violence, reintegration, employment, crime, training, agriculture, conflict, field experiment, Africa, Liberia